72squared/redpipe/docs/rationale.rst

 In short, you should be able to use it interchangeably with the underlying `future.result` field.

 This gives us the ability to create reusable building blocks.

+How, wait what??

+Okay, keep reading.
+I'll explain.

 Reusable Building Blocks